WFRT/verif/README.rst

 **Prerequisites**

-Verif requires NetCDF as well as the python packages numpy, scipy, and matplotlib.
-The python package mpltoolkits.basemap is optional, but provides a background map when verification scores are plotted on a map.
-Install the packages as follows:
+Verif requires a pip installation and Python 3.
+The python package "cartopy" is optional, but provides a background map when verification scores are plotted on a map.
+Cartopy requires GEOS and PROJ4 to be installed first:

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install netcdf-bin libnetcdf-dev libhdf5-serial-dev sudo apt-get install python-setuptools python-pip sudo apt-get install python-numpy python-scipy python-matplotlib python-mpltoolkits.basemap
+  sudo apt-get install libgeos-dev libproj-dev

 **Installing using pip**